You are here

 His resignation from The Regent in 1999 was coupled with an announcement that he would join The Bathers’ Pavilion as partner and Chef.
 An imposing white building, with an exterior, reflecting Moorish architectural influences and distinctive Islamic fretwork, Bathers’ Pavilion includes three Dansereau designed hi-tech kitchens that service a Restaurant, Cafe, Bar, Private Function Rooms, Terrace and Kiosk.
 When Bathers’ Pavilion opened in August 1999 it almost immediately became one of Sydney’s best and Australia’s most acclaimed eating places.

-Serge Dansereau is a chef and restaurateur who respects the service tradition and regards quality produce as the optimum ingredient in his cooking.
+Dansereau is a chef and restaurateur who respects the service tradition and regards quality produce as the optimum ingredient in his cooking.
 In a country with a worldwide reputation for restaurant excellence, he continues at the forefront.
 He is considered one of the trendsetters and leading chef of Australia.
-In February 2003 Serge became the sole owner of The Bathers’ Pavilion.
+In February 2003, Dansereau became the sole owner of The Bathers’ Pavilion.

 Thu.
 Nov 2 6pm-9pm (Priority & FHB/MC Preferred 5pm-9pm)